InternLM/OpenAOE/README.md

 > [!TIP]
-> `/path/to/your/config.yaml` is the configuration file read by OpenAOE at startup,
+> `/path/to/your/config.yaml` is the configuration file loaded by OpenAOE at startup,
-> containing the relevant configuration information for the large model,
+> which contains the relevant configuration information for the LLMs,
-> including: API URLs, AKSKs, Tokens, etc., which are required for the startup of OpenAOE.
+> including: API URLs, AKSKs, Tokens, etc.
-> A template file can be found in `openaoe/backend/config/config.yaml`.
+> A template configuration yaml file can be found in `openaoe/backend/config/config.yaml`.

 #  Tech Introduction